Overspending is a common financial struggle, especially in a world designed to tempt you at every turn.

 Pro tip: Use the envelope system label envelopes for each spending category (e.g., dining out, fun, personal care) and use only what’s inside.

-$100/week in cash was my fun money.
-I quickly learned what was worth it, and what wasn’t.
+My method: $100/week in cash was my fun money.
+I quickly learned what was worth it and what wasn’t.

 Unplanned shopping is one of the easiest ways to blow your budget.
-A list helps you stay focused and disciplined.
+If you’re wondering how to avoid overspending while shopping, the answer is simple: plan and shop with intention.

 Marketers are good at creating false urgency.
 If your inbox is full of discounts and “last chance” alerts, it’s harder to resist temptation.